-Performance reviews, also called appraisals, are one of various performance management tools that aim to ensure employees’ performance contributes to business objectives.
-They should be used as part of a holistic approach to managing performance.
-The value of annual performance reviews has increasingly been challenged in recent years in favour of more regular ‘performance conversations’.
-However, performance feedback remains a crucial aspect of the performance management cycle.
+Performance reviews, also called appraisals, form part of a holistic approach to managing performance.
+The value of annual reviews has increasingly been challenged in recent years in favour of more regular conversations, but even so, performance appraisal remains a crucial aspect of the performance management cycle.